 - Sponsors & Donations

-According to the DNR website an invasive species is one that is not native and whose introduction causes harm, or is likely to cause harm to Michigan’s economy, environment, or human health.
+According to the DNR website, an invasive species is one that is not native and whose introduction causes harm, or is likely to cause harm to Michigan’s economy, environment, or human health.
 Many non-native species in Michigan, including fruits, vegetables, field crops, livestock and domestic animals, are important to our economy and lifestyle.
 Most non-native species are not harmful and may provide economic benefits.
-Invasive species cause harm when they out-compete native species by reproducing and spreading rapidly in areas where they have no natural predators and change the balance of the ecosystems we rely on.
-Ashley Burr works out of the DNR office in Lansing and will be at the Earth Week Plus Expo to talk about invasive species that can effect the Great Lakes and our area.
+Invasive species cause harm when they out-compete native species by reproducing and spreading rapidly in areas where they have no natural predators, and change the balance of the ecosystems we rely on.
+Ashley Bur works out of the Michigan United Conservation Clubs, and will be at the Earth Week Plus Expo to talk about invasive species that can affect the Great Lakes and our area.